saucepleez/taskt/README.md

 ![Main App Window](https://i.imgur.com/BbaGB75.png)

-# How does taskt Work?
+# How does taskt work?
 taskt works by essentially building and executing XML command instructions.
 Each automation command has an independent definition and parameters that are required for command execution.
-Bot Developers chain the commands together to create an automation script.
+Bot Developers chain the commands together using a rich user interface to create an automation script.

 # What can taskt do?
 taskt can perform automation on Web Applications as well as standard, thick-client applications.
 Taskt can start and stop processes, launch VB and PowerShell scripts, work directly with Excel workbooks, and perform OCR (OneNote installation required) among a lot of other features.
 You can review all the automation commands by clicking [here](https://github.com/saucepleez/taskt/wiki/Automation-Commands).